WetHat/MarkdownToHtml/markdown/2.3.1/ConvertTo-NavigationItem.md

 # Description

-Converts a navigation specification to an HTML an element representing a single navigation line in a simple vertical navigation bar.
+Converts the specification for a single item in the navigation bar by

-Following kinds of navigation links are supported:
-* navigatable links
-* separator lines
+* finding an HTML template to represent the item in the navigation bar.
+* replacing placeholders in the template by data taken from the
-* labels (without link)
+* specification.

-The generated HTML element is assigned to the class `navitem` to enable styling in `md-styles.css`.